 I am an Assistant Professor of Philosophy at Bard College and an affiliated member of Bard's Classical Studies program.
 I received my B. A. from New York University in 2000, and my Ph.D. in Philosophy from the University of Chicago in 2010.
 From 2010 to 2012, I was a Mellon Postdoctoral Fellow in the Humanities at Yale University.
-I have also been a Visiting Professor of Philosophy at the New School for Social Research, and an Assistant Professor of Philosophy at Iona College.
+I have also been an Assistant Professor of Philosophy at Iona College and a Visiting Professor of Philosophy at the New School for Social Research.

 I am also co-editor, with James Conant, of the forthcoming Norton Anthology of Western Philosophy, Volume 5: The Analytic Tradition.